jorgicio/jorgicio-gentoo-overlay/README.md

 ### Using eselect-repository

 [Eselect-repository](https://wiki.gentoo.org/wiki/Eselect/Repository) is a new Eselect module intended to manage repositories.
 It superseed the need for Layman to list, configure, and handle synchronizations of alternate repositories (except some ones like mercurial, bazaar, and g-sorcery).
-It can handles the repos list in [/etc/portage/repos.conf](https://wiki.gentoo.org/wiki//etc/portage/repos.conf)
+It can handle the repos list in [/etc/portage/repos.conf](https://wiki.gentoo.org/wiki//etc/portage/repos.conf)

-First install eselect-repository from Portage:
+First, install the `eselect-repository` package from Portage:

     emerge eselect-repository